 For some parts of the aircraft, mostly curvy and rounded, you almost can not avoid these 'new' materials.
 So if you want to get your hands and the aircraft dirty, do read on.

-You will also need a batch of brushes of several sizes, paint rollers and a lot of them as they will harden too and become useless.
+You will also need multiple batches of brushes of several sizes, paint rollers and a lot of them as they will harden too and become useless the next day.

 Keep your fiberglass as fee as possible from contamination as the resin will not bond properly and the structure will not have the required strength.
 Delamination due to ingress of humidity may also occur later on if the cloth is not properly wetted with resin during construction.

-For a composite structure like an engine cowling to be strong enough you will need several layers of cloth, experience (and advise from other aircraft builders) will tell how much layers you are going to need, expect at least three to five for any strength.
+For a composite structure like an engine cowling to be strong enough you will need several layers of cloth, experience (and advise from other aircraft builders) will tell how much layers you are going to need, expect at least three to five for any strength at all.

 Polyester resin dissolves some foam like materials as easily as warm water melts sugar.
 It hardens quickly when mixed when MEKP catalyst is added in the right amount by weight.